 Acting: When it’s time to act, it’s easy to send relevant datasets to management teams that need them.
 You can also update your new survey with a sentence or two about previous survey outcomes, so new customers know their voice matters.

 Feedback should be an ongoing dialogue.
 Just like you need to give your employees feedback, your business needs feedback to tell you what you’re doing right and what needs improvement.
-Understanding the feedback loop can help you grow by leaps and bounds ahead of your competitors, but it’s putting that understanding to action that counts.
+Understanding the feedback loop can help you grow by leaps and bounds ahead of your competitors, but it’s putting that understanding in to action that counts.

 About ViewPoint survey solutions